Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Discussion

 \section{Discussion}

 In this paper, we show how diagnostic transport maps can identify input patterns or evolutionary modes associated with poor calibration of predictive distributions, and how these maps then can morph the initial model toward locally calibrated distributions.
-We demonstrate the effectiveness of a parametric version for settings where calibration data are limited and accurate modeling of rare events is consequential.
-For tropical cyclone intensity forecasting, parametric diagnostic transport maps significantly improve operational NHC error distributions both on average and across a spectrum of extreme events.
-Although our framework was originally motivated by severe weather forecasting, the proposed framework can be used in any application where scientists and forecasters need easy-to-use tools to assess and recalibrate black-box forecasting models with respect to target data of interest.
-Parametric maps are most useful in small-sample settings, whereas nonparametric or semiparametric maps become more attractive when larger calibration samples are available, allowing greater flexibility in reshaping the base model.
-Future work involves extending diagnostic transport maps to multivariate response variables and spatio-temporal processes.
+In particular, we demonstrate the effectiveness of a semiparametric version for settings where calibration data are limited and accurate modeling of tail events is consequential.
+Here, ``semiparametric'' refers to imposing a low-dimensional parametric family on the probability-to-probability correction that is applied to the initial predictive distribution of $Y\mid X = x$, while still allowing the parameters of this correction to vary flexibly with $x$.
+For tropical cyclone intensity forecasting, semiparametric and nonparametric diagnostic transport maps significantly improve operational NHC error distributions both on average and across a spectrum of extreme events.